-In anticipation of the hospitality industry reopening to the public in July, we have considered the queries that have already started to arise in relation to compliance with licence conditions in the light of COVID-19.
+In anticipation of further sectors of the gambling industry reopening to the public in July, we have considered the queries that have already started to arise in relation to compliance with licence conditions in the light of COVID-19.

-We all recognise that the hospitality sector will look very different and will be trading in a changed licensing landscape.
+We all recognise that the gambling sector will look very different and will be trading in a changed licensing landscape.
 Premises may operate in a completely different way than prelockdown and will be carefully thinking about how to effectively manage new challenges and risks they will face.